camara94/object-localization-tensorflow/README.md

 ### Course Objectives

 In this course, our primary learning objective is to create and train a multi output convolutional neural network to perform object localization.
 We will also learn to create custom callbacks and custom metrics in Keras.

+## Course Structure

+This course is divided into 3 parts:

+1. Course Overview: This introductory reading material.

+2. **Object Localization with TensorFlow**: This is the hands on project that we will work on in Rhyme.

+3. Graded Quiz: This is the final assignment that you need to pass in order to finish the course successfully.